-WHAT IT MEANS: The New York Giants sleepwalked through the first half as the defense struggled badly early on.
-The Jacksonville Jaguars aren’t a sexy team but they are sound and solid and the Giants looked like they'd rather be back at the dinner table for Thanksgiving than trying to bring down Maurice Jones-Drew and David Garrard.
+What it means: The Giants sleepwalked through the first half as the defense struggled badly early.
+The Jaguars aren’t a sexy team but they are sound and solid and the Giants struggled to bring down Maurice Jones-Drew and David Garrard.
 They did wake up at halftime and came back at the end to pull out a much-needed 24-20 win after trailing 17-9 to start the fourth.
-Kevin Boss was the hero with numerous big catches and a monster 32-yard catch and run for a touchdown and the defense got one last stop to keep the Giants’ playoff hopes alive.
-But if the Giants want to be true contenders, they are going to have to play better.
+Kevin Boss was the big hero with numerous big catches and a monster 32-yard catch and run for a touchdown.
+The defense got one last stop to keep the Giants’ playoff hopes alive.
+But if they want to be a true contender, they are going to have to play better.
 Bottom line, the Giants got the job done and it wasn't pretty but they stopped a two-game losing streak.

-START ME UP: Brandon Jacobs got the start and ran well early.
-He gained 35 yards on the first drive.
-And then he didn’t get a single carry the rest of the first half.
-The Giants had just four offensive drives in the half as Jacksonville ate up the clock.
-In the second quarter, Ahmad Bradshaw rushed the ball on their one main drive.
-They didn’t get the ball back until 15 seconds left in the half.
 Jacobs continued to run with power in the second half and finished with 87 yards on 14 carries.
-Bradshaw got nine carries for 49 yards as the Giants were forced to pass more in the second half.
+Bradshaw got nine carries for 49 yards as the Giants were forced to pass down in the second half.
 D.J.
 Ware saw limited action as a third-down back on passing downs.
-The Giants also tried to run behind an offensive line that was without injured left tackle Shawn Andrews, tackle David Diehl and center Shaun O’Hara and still had success at times.
+The Giants also tried to run behind an offensive line that was without left tackle Shawn Andrews, tackle David Diehl and center Shaun O'Hara and still had success at times.